Temporary Protection & International Protection

 International Protection

-Those granted international protection or permission to remain can access mainstream housing supports as freely as an irish citizen,
+Those granted international protection can access mainstream housing supports as freely as an irish citizen,

 This includes Social Housing Support and Rent Supplement.